 Fun facts about Kansai-ben

-- In Kyoto, the word です can become どす
+- Em Kyoto, the word です can become どす

-- The verb: tsukau (use) becomes tsukawan, tsukawahen and tsukaehen.
+- The verb: to use (use) becomes tsukawan, tsukawahen and tsukaehen.

-- The verb: miru (see) becomes me, miyahen, meehen and miihin
+- The verb: miru (see) becomes min, miyahen, meehen and miihin

-Researching and writing about Kansai dialect is complex and complicated, there is much more information about Kansai dialect than Fukuoka dialect.
-Really explaining all the details and curiosities of a dialect is kind of complicated, there is a website specialized only in the Kansai dialect, you You can access it by clicking here.
+Researching and writing about the Kansai dialect is something complex and complicated; there is much more information regarding the Kansai dialect than the Fukuoka dialect.
+Truly explaining all the details and curiosities of a dialect is somewhat challenging; there is a website dedicated solely to the Kansai dialect, and you can access it by clicking here.

 If you watch the Detective Conan anime you will surely notice the difference between dialects and the Kansai dialect, one of the important characters in the Hattori Heiji series is from Kansai and we can immediately notice the difference in language.
 If you can read a little kanji, check out the strip below showing Hattori's friend to Kazuha speaking in Kansai dialect.